 Maine Coon – temperament

-Their curiosity is reflected in their willingness to splash around in water – and they may even hop into the shower, or help with the dishes, given a chance!
+Their curiosity is reflected in their willingness to splash around in water – they may even hop into the shower, or help with the dishes, given the chance!

 Training and exercise